FlatBallFlyer/IBM-Data-Merge-Utility/idmu-editor/src/main/node/design.md

 method.
 It also provides the `save` callback which collects the new edits and dispatches to the `App:saveDirective` method.

-Some of the modals are
+Some of the modals are below.
+See `DirectiveEditors` for full list of editors.

 ```
 - RequireTags
 - ReplaceValue
 - InsertSubTemplatesFromTagData
+...
 ```

 <a name="template_body"/>